-Joseph Calabrese is a in the firm's Financial Institutions Practice Group.
+Joseph Calabrese is a Principal in the firm's Financial Institutions Practice Group.

 With 15 years of Securities Litigation/Regulatory experience, Joseph is Wall Street veteran including the last 11 years as an Executive Director and senior member of the Wealth Management Client Litigation Group for Morgan Stanley.
 Prior to that, he served as an Associate General Counsel for five years at Citigroup.

 Firmly positioned on the litigation front lines during the tech wreck, the credit crisis, and the tidal wave of regulation that followed, Joseph provides his clients with the actual real-world, battle-hardened, experience which is crucial to success.
 His unique ability to “see around corners” and anticipate an adversary’s moves is fashioned by years of experience.

 Joseph’s approach begins by listening to his clients and appreciating their unique circumstances.
 Precisely understanding the best interests of his clients and balancing them with the facts of any case imparts the surest path to success.

 Joseph spent the first 13 years of his career as prosecutor with the Kings County D.A.’s Office, the majority of that time Senior Assistant District Attorney in the Homicide Bureau.
 He is no stranger to the courtroom or any other adversarial setting.

 While at Morgan Stanley, he headed the Early Dispute Resolution Team, a 30-member group consisting of attorneys, analysts and paralegals located in New York, Baltimore and Mumbai.
 These three groups were deeply rooted in the essential function of all pre-litigation resolution and regulatory reporting, including all third party subpoena litigation.
 He was instrumental in the integration of Morgan Stanley’s private and mortgage banking institutions into the wealth management pre-litigation process.